jefandkev/android/README.md

 ♦ jefandkev - intro ♦

-designers of these templates: Kevin and Jeffrey. and take a moment to visit slabbekoorn.org.
+designers of these templates: Jeffrey. and take a moment to visit slabbekoorn.org/jeffrey.

 Thank you.